 Younger, funnier, and more “ninja” than ever before, the new series follows the lives of the four brothers as they learn to rely on themselves, their budding martial arts skills, and each other as they unravel the mystery of their existence and evolve into the heroes they are destined to be.

 On the heels of the TV series' hugely successful debut, a big-screen movie was released in August 2014.
-A sequel—Teenage Mutant Ninja Turtles II—is due out in June 2016.
+A sequel—Teenage Mutant Ninja Turtles: Out Of The Shadows—is due out in June 2016.

 Turtle Power is alive and kickin'!
 Booyakasha!